Washington State's PFML version of the Family and Medical Leave Act requires employers to provide up to 18 weeks of paid time off.

 Do I Lose My Health Benefits Under Washington Maternity Leave Laws?

 Under the FMLA, employers with 50 or more employees are required to continue providing health benefits for employees on FMLA leave, though employees taking leave usually still need to pay their share of the premiums.
-So if you take time off in 2025 that counts as PFML and FMLA leave, you keep your health benefits.
-But if your paid leave doesn’t count as FMLA—for instance, you work for an employer with fewer than 50 employees—your employer doesn’t have to continue providing benefits.
+So if you take time off that counts as PFML and FMLA leave, you keep your health benefits.
+But if your paid leave doesn’t count as FMLA leave—for instance, you work for an employer with fewer than 50 employees—your employer might not have to continue providing benefits.

-Beginning January 1, 2026, the rules change.
-Employers will have to continue your health benefits during PFML leave whenever you qualify for job protection under state law.
+Employers have to continue your health benefits during PFML leave whenever you qualify for job protection under state law.
 (Wash.
 Rev. Code § 50A.35.020.)
-So, if you take leave in 2026, this protection will apply if you’ve worked for your employer for 180 days or more and the company has at least 25 employees.
-At that point, it won’t matter whether your leave is covered by FMLA—smaller employers will have to provide benefits, too.
+Health care continuation applies if you’ve worked for your employer for 180 days or more and the company has at least 25 employees (in 2026).
+If you qualify for PFML job protection, it doesn't matter whether your leave is covered by FMLA.
+You will qualify to have your health care plan continued.
+And in 2027 and 2028, smaller employers will have to continue to provide benefits, too.
 The same phased-in reductions in employee thresholds that apply to job protection (see above) also apply here.

 Do I Have to Take All My Paid PFML Benefits at Once?